Guide to Work, Study, Travel and Living Abroad

 The author at the helm of the yawl Arcturus.

-As a lifelong sailor and professional captain, I have traveled the world by every means imaginable, yet have found that the best way to travel is under sail.
-For those looking for a unique way to see the world and experience life, becoming volunteer crew on yacht deliveries is an exciting, unique, and reasonably affordable way to get around.
+As a lifelong sailor and professional captain, I have traveled the world by every means imaginable, yet I have found that the best way to travel is under sail.
+For those looking for a unique way to see the world and experience life, becoming volunteer crew doing yacht deliveries is an exciting, unique, and reasonably affordable way to get around.

 Mia Karlsson at the helm of the yawl